RamziAlaa/ramzi-portfolio/README.md

 Since high school, I held a strong passion for art through digital mediums.
 I am now a full-time college student at the University of New Haven, studying Computer Science with a concentration in Game Design.

-As of the start of 2024, Ramzi is still looking for opportunities to put his skills to use.
+As of the start of 2024, I am looking for opportunities to put my skills to use.

 ## Projects & Accomplishments